Some books of the Catholic Bible aren't in the Protestant Bible.

 - These books & chapters are called the deuterocanonical books, meaning "second canon."

-Jesus and his Apostles knew and used the Septuagint most heavily.
-The authors of the New Testament’s books also quoted directly from the Septuagint most of the time, since this version was the most commonly used in the early Church.
+Although Hebrew-speaking Jews at the time of Jesus would have used the Hebrew Old Testament, the Greek-speaking world around them used the Septuagint.
+The authors of the New Testament's books also quoted directly from the Septuagint most of the time, and this version was the most commonly used in the early Church.

-Precisely because the Septuagint was the version most used and accepted by Jesus and the Apostles, the Catholic Church uses the Septuagint’s canon of Old Testament books in the Roman Catholic Bible.
+Precisely because the Septuagint was the version most used and accepted in the Church's earliest days, the Catholic Church uses the Septuagint's canon of Old Testament books in the Roman Catholic Bible.

 The list of the Old Testament books of the Catholic Bible is firmly grounded in history.